aws-samples/amazon-ecs-and-aws-step-functions-design-patterns-starter-kit/README.md

 ### Running ECS tasks using AWS Lambda

-As show in the below figure, this pattern uses AWS Lambda function to run ECS tasks.
+As show in the below figure, this pattern (Pattern 1) uses AWS Lambda function to run ECS tasks.
 We call the Lambda function as **ECS Task Launcher**.
 It parses workflow specs, submits ECS tasks to ECS Cluster and invokes second AWS Lambda function called **ECS Task Monitor**.

 ECS Task Monitor tracks the completion status of running ECS tasks.
 Each time it runs, it checks the number of completed tasks versus the total number of tasks submitted and updates the DynamoDB table **workflow_summary**.